// DECLASSIFIED // PROJECT GRUDGE // NUCLEAR INCIDENT //

 What the 2026 Documents Revealed

-The May 2026 PURSUE release was the first time significant primary documents from the green fireball investigation had entered the public record.
-Three documents relate directly to this case:
+The 2026 PURSUE releases were the first time significant primary documents from the green fireball investigation had entered the public record.
+Four documents relate directly to this case:

 The Sandia Laboratories General Correspondence File (116 pages, 1948–1950) is by far the most significant.
 This internal file documents the scientific response to the fireball phenomenon from inside one of the most affected institutions.
 It names the investigation Project Grudge — revealing that the classified investigation shared a name with the public-facing Air Force UFO-debunking study, but was an entirely separate programme with entirely different intent.
 The file documents hundreds of sightings, the formation patterns observed (T-shapes and triangles are specifically noted), the orange orb secondary phenomenon, and the persistent failure to reach any scientific conclusion.
 The tone throughout is one of genuine scientific frustration.

 The James Tuck Correspondence reveals the personal engagement of Manhattan Project physicists with the phenomenon.
 Tuck's letters show a man of exceptional scientific standing who was genuinely unable to explain what was being observed around his laboratory.
-The reference to Edward Teller's remark about "not material objects" is the most striking detail — though its precise meaning remains ambiguous without the full context of the conversation.
+His second-hand reference to Teller's remark about "material objects" was ambiguous for weeks — until the July 2026 transcript release supplied the original conversation in full.

 The Pajarito Astronomical Society Letter (1986) is the most striking for a different reason: it shows that observations of anomalous luminous phenomena in the Los Alamos area were still being reported by trained observers more than 35 years after the original investigation was closed.
 The amateur astronomers who wrote to Los Alamos National Laboratory in 1986 were clearly unaware of the classified 1948–1952 investigations — yet they were documenting something recognisably similar.